kmarekspartz/kyle.marek-spartz.org/posts/2013-12-09-widely-and-hakyll.md

 ---
 title: Widely and Hakyll
-tags: hakyll, widely, haskell, meta
+tags: hakyll, widely, haskell, meta, open-source
 ---

 I've been using [widely](http://www.celador.mn/widely) and [Hakyll](http://jaspervdj.be/hakyll/) together for a little while now for a few different sites.

 The quickest setup is to `cd` into `_site` and `widely sites:create <SITENAME>`.
 However this setup involves a lot of `cd`-ing for deployment.
 In order to minimize `cd`-ing, I added a `deployCommand` to my Hakyll configuration as follows: